KavithaVikas/nodejs-assignment/README.md

  The spawn function launches a command in a new process and we can use it to pass that command any arguments.

  So if you see file "appUseChildProcessModule" using child-process spawn and command ffmpeg we are converting video to image for every second.
 So for 5 second image 5 bmp images got generated.
-You can run and see this by node
+You can run and see this by node appUseChildProcessModule.js

+ Note: please install ffmpeg command from internet based on windows/mac.